2. Legislative bodies

 a.
 Alabama House and Senate.
 Ala.
 Constitution of 1901, art.
 IV, § 57.

 c.
 Alabama Lieutenant Governor and Ex Officio President of the Alabama Senate.
 Birmingham News Co. v.
 Folsom, CV 88-1591 G (Cir.
-Ct. of Montgomery County, Ala., Nov.
+Ct.
+Montgomery Cnty., Ala., Nov.
 30, 1989) (meetings with members of Alabama Senate).

 Meetings of legislative bodies are covered by the Open Meetings Act, with the exception of the Alaska Legislature, which is expressly excepted from coverage of the OMA.
 AS 44.62.310(h)(3).